-Hollingbourne (occasionally spelt Hollingbourn) Poor Law Union officially came into existence on 12th October 1835.
+The Hollingbourne (frequently spelled Hollingbourn in older documents) Poor Law Union officially came into existence on 12th October 1835.
 Its operation was overseen by an elected Board of Guardians, one representing each of its 23 constituent parishes as listed below:

 County of Kent: Bicknor, Boughton Malherbe, Boxley, Bredhurst, Broomfield, Chart next Sutton Valence [Chart Sutton], Debtling [Detling], Frinsted, Harrietsham, Headcorn, Hollingbourne, Hucking, Langley, Leeds, Lenham, Otterden, Stockbury, East Sutton, Sutton Valence, Thurnham, Ulcombe, Wichling, Wormshill.